-Any shopping section of a Paris guide-book will confirm it: while the chic boutiques and classy department stores are not to be missed, to round out a truly Parisian experience you must visit its flea markets and second-hand antique shops.
-Nothing beats the rush, they say, of spotting that gem hidden in plain sight under a century of dust and neglect; an old family heirloom from the attic of a calloused-fingered French grandma is just waiting to fulfill its destiny by adorning your modern home.
+Any Paris guidebook will confirm it: while the chic boutiques and department stores are not to be missed, to round out a truly Parisian experience you must visit its flea markets and second-hand antique shops.
+Nothing beats the rush, they say, of spotting that gem hidden in plain sight under a century of dust and neglect – an old family heirloom from the attic of a calloused-fingered French grandma just waiting to fulfill its destiny of decorating your home.

-We went to the antique markets of Saint-Ouen which are just north of the city and considered to be some of the best in the world.
-Once you breach the cheap knock-off items along its periphery, the more reputable areas inside give a sense that you’ve stumbled onto an old treasure trove.
+We headed to the antique markets of Saint-Ouen which are just north of the city and considered to be some of the best in the world.
+Once you bypass the cheap knock-off items along its periphery, the more reputable areas inside give a sense that you’ve stumbled onto an old treasure trove.
 We were immediately under its spell.

 The markets are arranged like a small village.
-A network of narrow pedestrian streets are lined with tables and large vendor stalls that tempt you from all angles.
-Our conversation consisted mainly of variations on the same theme: “Honey, look at that!” or “Wow babe, check this out!” or “Yeah that’s cool but you’re gonna love this!”
+A network of narrow pedestrian lanes are lined with tables and large vendor stalls that tempt you from all angles.
+Our conversations between each other were always variations on the same theme: “Honey, look at that!” or “Wow babe, check this out!” or “Yeah that’s cool but you’re gonna love this!”

-It became clear early on that the visit would be window-shopping only (the first chairs to catch my wife’s eye cost 1,000€ each), but that only slightly diminished the fun.
-She dreamed of constructing the perfect home interior; I indulged in the fantasy of discovering a long-lost Matisse or an original Declaration of Independence concealed behind the backing of an amateur painting.
+Early on it became clear that the visit would be window shopping only (the first chairs to catch her eye cost 1,000€ each), but that only slightly diminished the fun.
+She dreamed of constructing the perfect home interior; I fantasized about discovering a long-lost Matisse or original Declaration of Independence hidden in the backing of an amateur painting.

-I briefly considered the piece above to be an overlooked original by Renaissance master Fra Angelico.
+In regards to the photo above, I wondered if it could be an overlooked original by Renaissance master Fra Angelico.
 Had I finally found my secret jackpot?
 The fact that it seemed to be a poster glued to a board raised some doubts.
 There was also the matter of a large sticker on the back listing the artist’s name and birth date for all to see.
-It was…also on a discount table selling for two euros.
-Maybe my life-changing hidden treasure moment would have to wait.
+It was also on a discount table selling for two euros.
+So maybe this wasn’t my life-changing hidden treasure moment.

-But another kind of fantasy was satisfied when I turned a corner to find I’d walked straight into the archetypal Paris dream.
-I had that odd feeling of distant familiarity that happens when you recognize a site from a movie…and this wasn’t just any movie!
+But another kind of fantasy came to fruition when I turned a corner to find I’d walked straight into the archetypal Paris dream.
+It had that odd feeling of distant familiarity that happens when you recognize a site from a movie…and this wasn’t just any movie!

-Midnight in Paris, a favorite movie of mine, was filmed party in these antique markets and I was tickled to find myself in the same spot.
-Not surprisingly the area was “charmed up” for the film shoot: the movie’s Oriental rugs and shrubs we see on the left were there to hide the public restrooms (which saved me twice during our visit), and the prop objects for sale in the movie look almost ridiculously idealized compared to real life.
-But hey, that’s movies.
-Here’s a shot of mine to compare, showing the same red awning:
+Midnight in Paris, a favorite of mine, was filmed party in these antique markets and I was tickled to find myself in the same spot.
+Not surprisingly, Woody Allen “charmed up”the area for the shoot: in the screen capture above we can see oriental rugs and shrubs were used to hide the public restrooms, and the prop objects for sale in the movie look a lot slicker compared to real life.
+But hey, that’s Hollywood.
+Here’s a shot of mine to compare, with the same red awning: